Kings Norton Cemetery

 There are a number of Memorial benches situated around the Cemetery purchased in memory of a loved one, however restrictions are in place and no further memorial benches can be purchased in this Cemetery.

 As the space around Kings Norton Cemetery has prevented us from allowing further memorial benches - Birmingham City Council have placed several benches around the cemetery without an inscription.
-Small plaques can be leased to go along the back of the benches.
+Small plaques can be leased to go along the back of these benches.

 For further information on these Bench Plaques - please speak to a member of the cemetery office.